 Same bus routes will be available from Colombo going to the airport.
 You can catch airport buses for your Colombo airport transfer from Colombo at the Pettah Main bus station.

 If at least two of you are traveling, you can hire a taxi and get to Colombo city from the airport in less than an hour, if there is no heavy traffic.
 Taxi service should cost around Rs 2,500 to 3,000.
-You can hail a cab at the airport or use Uber mobile app.
-You may also check with your hotel if they offer taxi service from the airport, or you can book through online reservations.
+You can save yourself from any hassles and book online at 12Go for transfers from the airport or use Uber mobile app.
+You may also check with your hotel if they offer taxi service from the airport.

 There goes my extensive guide on public transport in Sri Lanka.
 I hope you find it useful.